What is Delta-8 THC and why is it so popular?

 Looking back at cannabinoid consumption trends from 2021, it’s interesting to note that the breakout star Delta-8 THC surpassed CBD and even Delta-9 THC in terms of popularity.
 The increase was an estimated 163% from December 2020 to April 2021 on the subject of delta-8.
 But why is this?

-Some studies have shown that consumers were more responsive to products that produced a more measurable effect and when compared to CBD, Delta-9 has a more noticeable, discernible feeling that stands out more than CBD.
-The feelings produced from CBD are often described as ‘a lack of pain’ or ‘lack of anxiety’ but those ‘un-feelings’, even though desirable, are not as prominent as saying ‘I feel great’ or ‘I feel relaxed.’
+Some studies have shown that consumers were more responsive to products that produced a more measurable effect and when compared to CBD, Delta-9 THC has a more noticeable, discernible feeling that stands out more than CBD.
+The feelings produced from CBD are often described as ‘a lack of pain’ or ‘lack of anxiousness’ but those ‘un-feelings’, even though desirable, are not as prominent as saying ‘I feel great’ or ‘I feel relaxed.’
 In contrast, Delta-9 THC which is much stronger, can often be too strong for the consumer type in this category.
-D9 Edibles when dosed too strong can even leave users feeling nauseous or uncomfortable for hours so it’s no surprise that the toned-down Delta-8 experience was a welcome change for a wider audience who seemed to prefer a medium level of intoxication that appeared to have fewer side effects of anxiety or racing heartbeat.
+Delta-9 edibles, when dosed too strong can even leave users feeling nauseous or uncomfortable for hours so it’s no surprise that the toned-down Delta-8 experience was a welcome change for a wider audience who seemed to prefer a medium level of intoxication that appeared to have fewer side effects of paranoia or racing heartbeat.
 It’s a much easier product to work with as a new or inexperienced user to find a comfortable dose and have a good time using it.

-Who Adopted Delta-8 Early?
+Who Adopted Delta-8 Early?Delta-8 Gummy Hemp Vegan

 By the second half of 2021, 23% of U.S. CBD users had heard about delta-8.
 (Up 4%, from Q1.)
 We think this is a fairly high number (no pun intended) considering that not everyone even knows about CBD yet, so a more obscure cannabinoid such as Delta-8 we think would take much longer to find it’s way to being discovered by a majority of people.